Rosencrantz and Guildenstern Are Undead: The play within the film

 Theo's play, Rosencrantz and Guildenstern Are Undead, is revealed in short segments throughout the movie.
 Its basic plot points are that Hamlet's friend Horatio (played by Theo) is a master vampire, over 2000 years old, who had once lived in ancient Rome.
 Through a series of twists and turns, Hamlet and his simple-minded friends, Rosencrantz and Guildenstern, become vampires themselves.
 When Horatio attempts to turn Hamlet's girlfriend Ophelia into a vampire, she thwarts him by drowning herself first.
 Hamlet angrily confronts Horatio but discovers that one vampire cannot kill another.
 His only hope of reversing the curse that rendered him a vampire is to find the Holy Grail and drink from it.
 Horatio also becomes obsessed with finding the Grail in order to destroy it.
 The battle for the Grail between Hamlet and Horatio lasts for centuries and leads to the creation of four plays, each concealing a secret message.
 The first is Shakespeare's Hamlet, written at Horatio's bidding.
 The second is Rosencrantz and Guildenstern, written in the nineteenth century by W. S. Gilbert (half of the duo of Gilbert and Sullivan).
 The third is Tom Stoppard's Rosencrantz and Guildenstern Are Dead, written in 1964.
 The final play in the cycle is this one, Rosencrantz and Guildenstern Are Undead, written by Horatio himself under the name Theo Horace, with the purpose of luring the real Hamlet into a final confrontation.

 Cast

 Production

 Jordan Galland first conceived of the name, Rosencrantz and Guildenstern Are Undead, after playing Rosencrantz in a high school production of Tom Stoppard's play Rosencrantz and Guildenstern Are Dead at the age of 14.
 Several years later he was introduced to Stoppard, who encouraged him to pursue the idea.
-The film was shot in New York City at the end of 2007, using the Red Digital Cinema Camera (also known as The Red One), an ultra-high-definition video camera, which can record resolutions up to 4520 x 2540 using a Super 35-sized CMOS sensor.
+The film was shot in New York City at the end of 2007.
 Galland, along with his editor, Connor Kalista, and cinematographer, Chris Lavasseur, presented their experience with the Red One at a content panel ("Case Study: Rosencrantz and Guildenstern Are Undead") at the National Association of Broadcasters convention (NABShow 2008), on April 15, 2008.